AliseBraick/nycscertweb/index.md

 # Hunter Computer Science Advanced Certification Portfolio_ Alise Braick

-below are sample projects for each if our summer course
+Below are sample projects for each of our summer courses

 ## Sample Projects